uhs-robert/bash-scripts/README.md

 > [!WARNING] Only works with Linux Fedora.

 ## xtract
 This script extracts files of the specified type from the current directory.
-It can also extract files into their own directories named after the file if the `-d` option is used.
+Users can choose to extract files into their own directories named after the file or extract them directly into the current directory.

-### Options:
+### Features
-- `-h, --help`: Display help message.
-- `-d`: Extract files into their own directories named after the file.
+- **Flexible extraction**: Choose to extract files into individual directories or into the current directory.
-- `<file_type>`: The type of files to extract (e.g., `.zip`, `.tar`, `.gz`).
+- **Supports multiple formats**: Handles various compressed file formats like `.zip`, `.tar`, `.gz`, and more.

 ## yt2mp3
 This script downloads audio from YouTube URLs provided in a file or a single URL.
-Downloaded audio files will be saved in the specified output directory or the current directory if not provided.
+The downloaded audio files will be saved in a specified output directory or the current directory if not provided.

+### Features
+- **Download from a file or URL**: Supports downloading audio from a list of URLs in a text file or a single YouTube URL.
+- **Customizable output directory**: Specify where the audio files should be saved.
+- **Audio format support**: Downloads audio in MP3 format with thumbnail embedding.

 ### Requirements
 Ensure `yt-dlp` is installed on your system to use this script.
 You can install it using your package manager or by following the installation instructions on the [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp).